byuacm/byu-acm-web/README.md

 ## TLS Certificate

 We get our certificates for HTTPS from [LetsEncrypt](https://letsencrypt.org/).
 These are free and are renewed automatically.
-If you have questions about this process, talk to @krrg.
+If you have questions about this process, talk to @krrg